 New Year’s Eve Meditation (6 – 8 PM): The meditation is open.
 You may enter or leave quietly at any time.

-Good Friday Meditation (6 t0 8 PM): The meditation is open.
+Good Friday Meditation (6 – 8 PM): The meditation is open.
 You may enter or leave quietly at any time.

 Special Meditations: The dates for the all-day meditations for Christmas and Yogananda’s birthday vary from year to year.
 They also have specials rules concerning entry.
 The dates are announced well in advance and are in the newsletter.
 A sheet listing the procedures for each is available at the chapel several weeks before the meditation.

-Attire: For long meditations wear loose fitting, comfortable clothes.
-Avoid clothes that might make noise when you move, such as a nylon jacket.
+Attire: For long meditations it is recommended to wear loose fitting, comfortable clothes.
+Please avoid clothes that might make noise when you move, such as a nylon jacket.